djaboss/ssshiitt/README.md

 The host list for selection is ordered by last use: the most recently used host is on position 1, the previous on 2, etc.
 This list is saved as `~/.ssh/.config.order` (hardcoded in the script, but of course changeable).
 It is displayed in descending order, i.e position 1 is at the bottom of the list, to show the most used hosts close to where the selection is entered.

+*Note:* CTRL-D at a prompt closes STDIN and therefore cuts off the script from keyboard control.
+This is catched, but the script will then print an abort warning and immediately exit, as it becomes uncontrollable.